harish49/bookworld-frontend/README.md

 An e-commerce website where customers can browse, search, add to cart, buy and review the books.Integrated the application with google books API which gives users a real search experience.

 ### Search functionality <br>
-When a user searches for a book in UI, the search keyword hits the backend API's.
-The backend makes a call to Google books API to fetch real books data which best matches the provided key word.
-This response is sent back to UI.
+When a user searches for a book in UI, the search request hits the backend API's.
+The backend makes a call to Google books, fetches the data and sends the google books API response to user.
+This way, the search results are very much accurate, predicitve and dynamic since indirectly the application is doing a google search in the backend.
+That is how I leveraged google books API to achieve real search experience in application.

 ## Available Scripts